connellw/ConnellwBlog/_drafts/drawing-boxes.md

 There aren't transitive dependencies to the infrastructure this way either, so you can't even accidentally use functionality from `EntityFramework` in the business logic layer.

+..... bit on driven and dirving adapters .....

 # Visual Shapes